Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Polar Coding Preliminaries

 \end{definition}

 The definitions above are motivated by \cite[Theorem 1]{MHU15unif-ieeeit}, where it is shown that if $\mu$ is an upper bound on the scaling exponent according to Definition \ref{def:upscal}, then the gap to capacity $I(W)-R$ scales with the block length as $N^{-1/\mu}$.
-Note that, when the transmission channel is a BEC, a less restrictive condition $\mu$ is needed, which is captured by Definition \ref{def:ubscalBEC}.
-Valid choices of upper bounds on the scaling exponent are $\mu=4.714$ and $\mu=3.639$ for the special case of the BEC, as shown in \cite[Theorem 2]{MHU15unif-ieeeit}.
+Note that, when the transmission channel is a BEC, then $Z(W^0)= 2Z(W)-Z(W)^2$.
+Consequently, the condition \eqref{eq:suph} is replaced by \eqref{eq:suphBEC}, see Definition~\ref{def:ubscalBEC}.
+Valid choices of upper bounds on the scaling exponent are $\mu=4.714$ and $\mu=3.639$ for the special case of BEC, as shown in \cite[Theorem 2]{MHU15unif-ieeeit}.